Pete Crow-Armstrong

-Peter Henry Crow-Armstrong (born March 25, 2002), also known by his initials "PCA", is an American professional baseball center fielder for the Chicago Cubs of Major League Baseball (MLB).
+Pete Henry Crow-Armstrong (born March 25, 2002), also known by his initials "PCA", is an American professional baseball center fielder for the Chicago Cubs of Major League Baseball (MLB).
 He made his MLB debut in 2023.

 Crow-Armstrong was drafted by the New York Mets with the 19th overall pick of the 2020 MLB draft.
 During the 2021 trade deadline, he was traded to the Cubs for Javier Báez and Trevor Williams.
-In 2025, Crow-Armstrong was named to his first All-Star game.
+In 2025 and 2026, Crow-Armstrong was named to his first and second All-Star games.
+During the 2026 season, he became the seventh MLB member of the 40–40 club and set a franchise record for most home runs by a left-handed hitter in Chicago Cub history.

 Amateur career

 Crow-Armstrong attended Harvard-Westlake School in Los Angeles, California, where he played baseball.
 In 2019, his junior year, he was named the Los Angeles Times Player of the Year after hitting .395 with three home runs, 23 runs batted in (RBIs), and 47 hits over 34 games, striking out only seven times.
 That summer, he played in the 2019 Under Armour All-America Baseball Game.
 In 2020, his senior year, he was batting .514 before the baseball season was cut short due to the COVID-19 pandemic.
 He committed to play college baseball at Vanderbilt University before the 2020 MLB draft.